-Depreciation is the most misunderstood and yet one of the important of all the accounting concepts that we will study.
-Perhaps the best way to understand the nature of depreciation is to explore what depreciation is what it is not.
+Depreciation is the most misunderstood accounting concept, and yet it is one of the most important.
+One of the best ways to understand the nature of depreciation is to explore what depreciation is not.

 The Nature of Depreciation